 A group of four friends and I started up a preschool co-op we run out of our homes.
-The reasons for participation varies for each mother from lifestyle and educational beliefs to time and finances.
+The reasons for participation vary for each mother from lifestyle and educational beliefs to time and finances.
 We all appreciate giving and receiving input about our child’s education and working together to educate as we feel best, both as trained and experienced professionals and mothers alike.
-Working within specific guidelines set forth by the members in our group, each mom takes a turn teaching preschool out of her home for two months as a time.
-Unfortunately, none of my friends, nor myself, have a room in our homes to dedicate solely to preschool.
-Whatever room class takes place in must also serve as a genuine living or play space during non school hours, so in our preschool we have no bulletin boards or centers that are permanent.
-Because of this, and because the preschool location rotates, our classroom must be mobile.

 There are four sections to this bulletin board.
 Along the top are alphabet cards.
 One the right side is math, including the calendar.
 (Here, the calendar serves an opportunity for more math instruction rather than instruction about time).
 The center is for phonemic awareness and phonics practice, and the left side is weather and the days of the week.
 The weather and days of the week printables I found at Confessions of a Homeschooler.

 The right side of the tri-fold is for math concepts.
 As a group we decided not to have a focus letter or shape of the week, but to integrate those concepts into our daily curriculum.
-(More posts to come about how we plan this).
 Research shows that in preschool practice in one to one correspondence counting is more important than number recognition, and that one to one correspondence practice does not have to relate to a specific focus number so we chose to integrate it into meaningful mathematics.

-Back-dropped in red polka dot paper is a graph.
 Each day the students will check in and participate in recording information via graphing.
 This is as simple as students giving their opinions of which farm animal they like better: cow or rooster.
 They will place a marker for their opinion in the appropriate place on the board.
-At first this will be heavily guided, but after a month or so the children will be able to fill out their vote on their own and class time will be used to discuss the graph outcomes, as well as practice more counting.

 Phonemic Awareness and Phonics

 The middle portion of the tri-fold is for phonemic awareness and phonics.
-(Sorry there is no close up picture).
 The three squares backed in green polka dot paper is for sound position identification.
 (Do you hear /m/ at the beginning of the word mat, or then end?)
 The large blue gingham outlined rectangle will serve as a place to put the photos used for phonemic awareness.
-Also, since it is covered in contact paper, it can be used as a white board.
-More posts will follow about how I teach phonemic awareness.

 Weather and Days of the Week

-The left side of the tri-fold is for weather, seasons and days of the week practice.
+The left side of the tri-fold is for weather, seasons, and days of the week practice.
 The days of the week review the terms “yesterday”, “today” and “tomorrow.”
 I found all three of these printables at Confessions of a Homeschooler.
-One thing I might add a piece of poster board is a weather chart that graphs the weather all month long.
+One thing I might add to the poster board is a weather chart that graphs the weather all month long.
 This would make a great class project and provide excellent and realistic practice in larger one to one correspondence amounts.

 - Print in color.
 The kiddies enjoy it so much!
 Color is inviting and provides tons of opportunities for extra teaching.
 Back your paper in color, too!
 It makes a bulletin board more inviting and gives it a “real classroom” feel.